algorand/go-algorand-doc/Node Setup Guide.md

 See installing on Ubuntu

 ## 6. Configuring your node as a Relay
 A benefit of our decentralized network implementation is that a relay is effectively the same as any other node.
 The distinction currently is made by configuring a node to actively listen for connections from other nodes, and having itself advertised using SRV records available through DNS.
+As a precaution is not recommended that relay nodes interact with accounts or participate in consensus.
+The primary reason for this recommendation is because the relay address is publically known and more likely to be subject to malicious attacks.
+If you want to run a relay and a normal node, just install the normal node on a different machine without a publicly advertised ip address.

 Please contact Algorand if you are interested in running a Relay that will be able to support the network.
 This requires a substantially more powerful machine than a typical Node.